Geeksltd/Zebble.FloatingButton/README.md

 [![NuGet](https://img.shields.io/nuget/v/Zebble.FloatingButton.svg?label=NuGet)](https://www.nuget.org/packages/Zebble.FloatingButton/)

-> Floating action buttons (or FAB) are: “A special case of promoted actions.
-They are distinguished by a circled icon floating above the UI and have special motion behaviors, related to morphing, launching, and its transferring anchor point.”
+> Floating action buttons (or FAB) are: ï¿½A special case of promoted actions.
+They are distinguished by a circled icon floating above the UI and have special motion behaviors, related to morphing, launching, and its transferring anchor point.ï¿½

 <br>